-Luristan bronze comes from the province of Lorestan, a region of modern day western Iran.
+Luristan bronze comes from the province of Lorestan, a region of the Near East.
 In the ancient world it was settled by a number of peoples, such as the Medes, the Kassites, and eventually the Persians.
 In 2017, archaeological evidence for Achaemenid contact with the area came to light for the first time.

 Defining a Culture